sidharthvinod98/Headspin/README.md

-This repository consists of three programmes linked into a single menu The Package dependencies for this program include:
+This repository consists of three programmes linked into a single menu.

+The Package dependencies for this program include:
 - python 3.0
 - menu.py